Why Does Water Taste Bad When You’re Sick? Ruby Rose Asked & We Found The Answer

 You probably know how when you're sick, your mouth can feel dry, stale, and all around gross.
 For people whose sense of taste is impaired when they're sick, water can do the opposite of alleviate this gross mouthfeel.
 Rose followed her tweet up by saying water tastes "sweet and soapy" to her when she's sick, so we tried to figure out why this happens.

-According to MedicineNet, "dysgeusia" is the official term for an impaired sense of taste.
+According to the National Institute of Health, "dysgeusia" is the official term for a "distortion or absence of the sense of taste."
 It can be caused by a ton of things, including chemotherapy and even pregnancy, but it can also be caused by infections.
-A 2015 study from the Monell Chemical Senses Center in Pennsylvania says that a regulatory protein in our immune systems can be responsible for your food tasting differently.
+A 2015 study from the Monell Chemical Senses Center in Pennsylvania examined how the regulatory protein TNF in our immune systems can be responsible for your food tasting differently.
 The study focused on people with long-term illnesses, but the results can still be useful when we're talking about short-term sickness.

-“Reduced food intake and associated malnutrition is a significant concern that affects the long-term prognosis of many people who are very ill,” a press release announcing the study quoted senior author Hong Wang, PhD, a molecular biologist at Monell, as saying.
+“Reduced food intake and associated malnutrition is a significant concern that affects the long-term prognosis of many people who are very ill,” said senior author Hong Wang, PhD, a molecular biologist at Monell, in the study's press release.
 “Our findings reveal that bitter taste is regulated by the immune system.
 Specifically, TNF may make sick people more sensitive to bitterness so that foods taste more bitter and less appetizing.”

 Most people who think they have a taste disorder actually have a problem with smell.
 When you chew food, aromas are released that activate your sense of smell by way of a special channel that connects the roof of the throat to the nose.
 If this channel is blocked, such as when your nose is stuffed up by a cold or flu, odors can’t reach sensory cells in the nose that are stimulated by smells.
 As a result, you lose much of our enjoyment of flavor.
 Without smell, foods tend to taste bland and have little or no flavor.